Gyldenfeldt House: Architecture

 Brolæggerstræde 9 consists of three storeys over a raised cellar.
 It is rendered in a dark grey colour on the ground storey and is white on the upper storeys.
 The main facade on Brolæggerstræde is five bays long and features a gateway furthest to the right.
 The facade on Knabrostræde is nine bays long.
 The chamfered corner bay was dictated for all corner buildings by Jørgen Henrich Rawert's and Peter Meyn's guidelines for the rebuilding of the city after the fire so that the fire department's long ladder companies could navigate the streets more easily.

 Knabrostræde 16 is four bays wide and features a gateway furthest to the right.
 The facade design is similar to that of the corner building.
 A former warehouse is located in the courtyard.
 It is attached to three bays of the rear side of Knabrostræde 17.
-The Mansard roof features a wall dormerwith the remains of a pulley.
+The mansard roof features a wall dormer with the remains of a pulley.

 The complex was listed on the Danish registry of protected buildings and places in 1945.